danielepusceddu/CPP-8/README.md

 Chip-8 interpreter created with C++17.

 It can use SDL2, SFML2 or WebAssembly to run on the web.
-You can it running here: danielepusceddu.github.io
+You can see it running here: [danielepusceddu.github.io](https://danielepusceddu.github.io)

 ### Compiling for desktop
 CPP-8 can be compiled to use SFML 2.5 or SDL2 as multimedia libraries.